hphelion/documentation/commercial/GA1/ceilometer/commerical.services-reporting-bestpractice.md

 The configuration file is comprised of two major elements: **sources** and **sinks**. **Sources** are data harvested from notifications posted by services or collected through polling. **Sinks** represent how that data is modified before it is published to the internal queue for collection and storage.

 In the Sources section there is a list of default meters.
 These meters are the data that is going to be collected.
-The list of meters can be easily reduced or increased editing the pipeline.yaml and subsequently restarting the central-agent (please see: Helion Ceilometer Runbook - Ceilometer Central Agent) and the Collector (please see: Helion Ceilometer Runbook - Ceilometer Collector).
+The list of meters can be easily reduced or increased by editing the *pipeline.yaml* configuration file and then restarting the [Ceilometer Central Agent](/helion/openstack/services/reporting/components/#centralagent) and the [Ceilometer Collector](/helion/openstack/services/reporting/components/#collector).
 If more meters are desired, please refer to the [OpenStack Ceilometer documentation](http://docs.openstack.org/developer/ceilometer/measurements.html#measurements).

 	---
 	sources: